lika85456/multiverse/README.md

 ### Deploying Multiverse UI

 Deployment has to be done in two steps.
 Since some of the environment variables are depending on the domain of deployed application, it is not possible to provide them at first deployment.
-After deploying the application, provide the domain into your environment variables and don't forget to authorize the domain in all providers (Google, GitHub).
+After deploying the application, provide the domain into your environment variables and don't forget to `authorize the domain` in all providers (Google, GitHub).

 Deploying is done from the root of the project.
-You will need to have the AWS Token set up in the root `.env` file and provide
-`MONGODB_URI` connection string in `apps/multiverse-ui/.env`.
-Make sure to provide all other keys as well.
-Make sure to not leave any key with value related to the development environment.
-Switch to the production environment by setting the `NODE_ENV` key to `production`.
+You will need to have the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables set in the root `.env` file.Make sure to provide all other keys as well.
+At second deployment, make sure to not leave any variable with value related to the development environment.
+Switch to the production environment by setting the `NODE_ENV` variable to `production`.

 ```bash
 pnpm i